Angelo512/Terabyte-CIT481-Senior-Project/Proj0-Ansible/README.md

 $ apt update && apt install -y ansible
 ```
 On AWS:
-1. create an ec2 ubuntu instance
+1. Create an ec2 ubuntu instance
-2. choose all the free options (You do not have to)
+2. Choose all the free options (You do not have to)
 3. Add two security groups: **ssh and http (or https)**
 4. Create a new **.pem key**